 The overall engineering quality and finish build quality is really something to admire with the GSB18V-535CB15.
 Bosch has added a Bluetooth connectivity feature to the drill that allows you to monitor feedback from the drill with their app to further enhance the control options and power management system.

 Unless you’re doing some serious remodeling jobs or have a decent amount of disposable cash that needs burning, other cost-effective drills won’t have your wife pestering you about a questionable credit card charge.

 Another thing that stands out once you pull this drill out of its cardboard box is the hard case that Bosch has crafted for the GSB18V-535CB15.
 The case is roomy and built solidly, which will provide brilliant protection when housing the drill, batteries, and charger.
 The case is also designed to be adapted with their stacking system that allows you to store and organize your tools within the Bosch L-RACK.

-Apart from the remarkable drill itself, the kit comes with two compact CORE18V li-ion batteries, an 18V Charger, an impact bit set, and the hard carry case.
+Apart from the remarkable drill itself, the kit comes with two compact CORE18V li-ion batteries, an 18V Charger, an impact bit set, and a hard carry case.

 What’s most impressive about the GSB18V-535CB15 is not the amazing engineering feats or spellbinding technology that Bosch has employed with their latest model.
 It is the fact that Bosch managed to manufacture a drill driver with a burly brushless motor, a thunderous hammer drill feature, and all while weighing just 2.5 Lbs.

-This kit doesn’t come with everything you need to get started, but if you want more than one battery, you're going to have to upgrade.
-While these batteries have a sterling runtime under load, having two batteries to rotate is very favorable.
+This kit doesn’t come with everything you need to get started, but if you want more than one battery, you’re going to have to upgrade.
+While these batteries have a sterling runtime under load, having two batteries rotate is very favorable.